babelomics/MIGNON/4_advanced.md

 (...)
 ```

-Finally, we can merge the output of this final task with MIGNON by connecting its main output (the counts table) with edgeR:
+Finally, we can merge the output of this task with MIGNON by connecting its main output (the counts table) with edgeR:

 ```
 # edgeR